0xN1ghtR1ngs/0xN1ghtR1ngs.github.io/_posts/2020-11-14-Intense-HTB.md

 >I forgot to explain what kind of exploitation here.
 This is called ROP Exploitation, is a computer security exploit technique that allows an attacker to execute code in the presence of security defenses such as executable space protection and code signing.
 >
 >In this technique, an attacker gains control of the call stack to hijack program control flow and then executes carefully chosen machine instruction sequences that are already present in the machine's memory, called "gadgets".

+Now, after we found return address in local compiled, let's finish the exploit code, then change from local to box

 ```
 log.info("Stage One - Bypass ASLR")